cs-4241-2024/a3-persistence/README.md

 ## Technical Achievements
 - **100% on Lighthouse**: <img width="1509" alt="Screenshot 2024-09-19 at 4 05 14 AM" src="https://github.com/user-attachments/assets/edeb0dca-f364-4fa6-98aa-307cf241a5ea">

 - **Deployed on Heroku**: Instead of Glitch, I used Heroku to deploy my application for this assignment.
 I found this much better to use as I didn't have to constantly redeploy whenever I made a change as it does that automatically.
-I also tried using Vercel briefly, but that didn't end up working out too well with my application (LocalStrategy).
+I also tried using Vercel briefly, but that didn't end up working out too well with my application due to my usage of LocalStrategy for authentication.

 ### Design/Evaluation Achievements
 - **Description of CRAP principles**: